What to Expect

 No!
 In fact, we encourage our visitors to not feel obligated to give something when the offering plates are passed.
 They are our guests.
 They should not feel that they “have to give something” just because others are.
 The vast majority of our ministry at Good Shepherd is supported through the Sunday offerings of our members.
 We gather our gifts in church because our offerings are an act of worship.
 By them, we seek to show our love and appreciation to God for all of his goodness to us.
 If you wish to know more about the biblical concepts of giving and receiving, please contact one of our pastors.

-On the second and fourth Sunday of every month, we celebrate the Lord’s Supper, or Holy Communion, in our services.
+We celebrate the Lord’s Supper, or Holy Communion, every week in our services.
 The Bible teaches that the Lord’s Supper is a priceless medicine for the soul.
 We do everything we can to encourage its proper use.
 We also recognize from Scripture (1 Corinthians 11:23-32) that this medicine is a prescription item.
 Used at the wrong time or place for the wrong reasons by someone who does not understand it correctly, the Lord’s Supper can cause immeasurable spiritual harm.
 For that reason we, like the corner druggist, do not dispense it over the counter.

 We ask that if you are not a member of another WELS or ELS church or if you have not received the Lord’s Supper at Good Shepherd before, to please wait until you have had an opportunity to talk about Holy Communion with a pastor.
 We follow this practice as an act of love; love for you and your spiritual welfare, love for God’s Word which encourages us to participate in Holy Communion with those who share our faith.
 We do encourage our guests to remain for the Communion portion of the service and to use the time during the distribution for prayer, meditation on God’s Word, or hymn singing.